exonum/exonum-java-binding/exonum-java-binding/doc/Migration_guide_0.9.md

 ## Dynamic Services Overview

 Dynamic Java services are packaged in an _artifact_: a JAR archive with some metadata.
-An Exonum artifact has a runtime-specific _name_ and globally-unique _identifier_.
+An Exonum artifact has a runtime-specific _name_.
 Java services must use name in the format 'groupId:artifactId:version', where each component of the name corresponds to a Maven project coordinate, for example: 'com.exonum.example:timestamping:1.0.2' is a valid artifact name.
+Rust service names are usually in format '<crate-name>:<version>'.
 The format of the metadata has not changed since 0.6.0.

 Artifacts are _deployed_ to the Exonum blockchain network; and then used to instantiate